rjones-lf/iroha/docs/source/guides/libraries.rst

 ..
 Note::

-    Work with raw data(byte arrays) can be different in Python 2 and Python 3.
-Due to this fact, the work with transaction hashes is different in the examples.
+    Work with byte arrays is different in Python 2 and Python 3.
+Due to this fact, the work with hashes and blobs is different in the examples.

 Import Iroha and schema classes, generated from Iroha protobuf: